teach-afp/www/input/lec.md

   - Chapter 15
-  - [Monads for functional programming by Philip Wadler](http://homepages.inf.ed.ac.uk/wadler/papers/marktoberdorf/baastad.pdf) (the interpreter for arithmetic expressions is traken from this paper)
+  - [Monads for functional programming by Philip Wadler](http://homepages.inf.ed.ac.uk/wadler/papers/marktoberdorf/baastad.pdf) (the interpreter for arithmetic expressions is taken from this paper)

 ## 4. [Functors, Applicative Functors, and Monads](./lecture4.html)